Mandahai: Life

 Mandahai was born in the Aisin Gioro clan on 30 April 1622 as the seventh son of Daišan.

 His mother was Daišan's princess consort Lady Yehe Nara, who also bore the eighth son, Hūse.

 He would join his father and uncles in military campaigns.
 He accompanied his father to the siege of Jinzhou in 1640.
 In the following year, he was given the title of bulwark duke.

 He participated in the Battle of Shanhai Pass under Dorgon, which was a decisive battle leading to the beginning of Qing dynasty rule in China proper.
 Mandahai was promoted for his services to the rank of Prince of the Fourth Rank in 1644.
 In the next year, he joined his uncle, Ajige, in pursuit of the rebel leader Li Zicheng.

 In 1649 he inherited his father's princedom.
 The peerage was renamed to Prince Xun of the First Rank.
 He was posthumously honoured as Prince Xun Jian of the First Rank (巽簡親王).
 His posthumous rank was demoted and name changed to a title of a beile.

 After his death, Mandahai was accused of confiscating a part of Dorgon's property and was posthumously demoted.
-His son, Chang'adai, was demoted to a prince of the third degree but he was posthumously honoured as Prince Xun Huaimin of the First Rank (巽懷愍親王).
+His son, Canggadai, was demoted to a prince of the third degree.